M 065 Prealgebra

 3 cr.
 (3 lec/wk)

 Covers pre-algebra concepts involving terminology, fractions, decimals, percent, ratio and proportion, measurement, geometry, and statistics.
 Credits do not apply toward graduation requirements nor fulfill General Education requirements.
 However, the credits do count towards enrollment status for financial aid.
-(This course will be offered at City College to those students lacking fundamental math skills.)
+(This course will be offered at City College at MSU Billings to those students lacking fundamental math skills.)

 Ñ M 090 Introductory Algebra

 3 cr.
 (3 lec/wk) Prerequisite: Proficiency in basic mathematics.